There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 The special effects were done really well.
 While the original trilogy used almost exclusively practical effects, due to the technical limitations of their time, the prequel trilogy relied too heavily on CGI.
 This movie marked the beginning of the sequel trilogy and it showed that the filmmakers learned from the mistakes of the heavy CGI in the prequels.
 The filmmakers of this movie seemed to know when to use practical effects, and when to use CGI, while also benefiting from having far more advanced CGI than the prequels did.
 The result was a lot of special effects that utilized the best of both worlds.
 They had the realism of practical effects, and they had digital effects to hide any flaws, to touch things up, and to do what simply could not have been done practically.
 The effects were excellent and it made it very easy to submerse myself in this movie.

 Con: A New Hope (-4pts)

 I liked the movie for trying to bring back a classic Star Wars vibe.
-I thought it succeeded for the most part, with utilizing practical effects whenever possible and with delivering personal character-focused stories with big stakes.
+I thought it succeeded for the most part, by utilizing practical effects whenever possible and delivering personal character-focused stories with big stakes.
 However, the filmmakers also decided to make this movie's story very similar to Star Wars: Episode IV - A New Hope, by basically copying the bones of that plot.
 There was a young force-sensitive protagonist on a desert planet who did not know who their parents were, and there were factions identical to the Empire and Rebellion in every way but their names.
-There was a planet destroying space-station and the whole climax was about trying to find the space station's weakness and trying to exploit it.
+There was a planet-destroying space station and the whole climax was about trying to find the space station's weakness and trying to exploit it.
 There were many additional similarities, but I think you get my point.